SNYW/AsteroidsPlus/README.md

 for movement and shooting really don't require multiple mappings and there's not much point implementing events for buttons that are only used in one place.

 ### This was a really fun task!
-I will add a few more tweaks and bugfixes as I play it more and test it, inc one for the offscreen asteroids
+I will add a few more tweaks and bugfixes as I play it more and test it.
 Thanks again for taking the time to appraise my work, and I look forward to discussing it!